rtomasa/Alpha-Player/README.md

 - [X] Changed audio track OSD message to also display the track name
 - [X] Fixed Fast Fourier Transform (FFT) bug preventing frontend from being displayed

+# v1.0.0

+- This version was based on the original media player from retroarch with some quick fixes

 # TODO

 - [ ] Add M3U support
 - [ ] Add L2/R2 functionality to do next/last song/video in m3u lists
-- [ ] Fix crash happening some times when unloading core
+- [ ] Add aspect ratio for CRT

 <!--
 ## TODO
+- [ ] Fix issue in CRT when videos do not follow standards (e.g. 288@60Hz).
+This causes A/V desync due to timings generated with different refresh rates (e.g. 288@60Hz is transformed to 288@50Hz)
 - [ ] Check HW h264 `decoders "ffmpeg -decoders | grep h264` -> h264_v4l2m2m
-- [ ] Fix bug
+- [?]
+Fix bug
     [dca @ 0x558a792630] Not a valid DCA frame
     ERROR] [LRCORE] [FFMPEG] Can't decode audio packet: Invalid data found when processing input -->